-INTRAMURAL & CLUB SPORT PROGRAMS - Intramural programs encourage students, faculty, and staff who are currently enrolled or employed at Lynchburg College to participate in a variety of organized recreational programs.
+INTRAMURAL AND CLUB SPORT PROGRAMS - Intramural programs encourage students, faculty, and staff who are currently enrolled or employed at Lynchburg College to participate in a variety of organized recreational programs.
 Club sports are student organizations that are centered around particular recreational interests and provide an alternative to varsity sports.
 They hold practices and sometimes compete against club sport teams from other colleges.

-FRATERNITY/SORORITY LIFE - Fraternity/Sorority Life was established at Lynchburg College in 1992, and since that time has provided leadership and social opportunities for all students.
-There are 11 nationally-recognized Greek-letter organizations at Lynchburg College, including four fraternities, four sororities, and three black Greek organizations.
-Currently there are 230 members of the fraternity/sorority community, which encompasses 12 percent of the student population.
-Under the governance of the Interfraternity (IFC), Panhellenic (PC), and Pan-Hellenic (PHC) councils, Greeks continue to expand their involvement in the Lynchburg College community through annual activities such as Greek Week, Special Olympics, Hike for Haiti, and Fraternity/Sorority Excellence awards.
+FRATERNITY/SORORITY LIFE - Fraternity/Sorority Life was established at Lynchburg College in 1992 and since that time has provided leadership and social opportunities for all students.
+There are eleven nationally-recognized Greek-letter organizations at Lynchburg College, including three fraternities, four sororities, and four historically black Greek organizations.
+Approximately 13 percent of the student population are members of fraternities and sororities.
+Under the governance of the Interfraternity (IFC), Panhellenic (PC), and Pan-Hellenic (PHC) councils, Greeks continue to expand their involvement in the Lynchburg College community through annual activities such as Greek Week, Special Olympics, Make-a-Wish, Relay for Life, and Fraternity/Sorority Excellence awards.